thecomplexityproject/cognitivecomplexity/documentation/mean-developer.md

 ##### -> Mean developer
 > **Definition**
 >
-> Let `D` the set of all developers having an experience in computer programming which is higher than the minimal experience of computer programming.
+> Let `D` the set of all developers having a minimal experience in computer programming.
 >
 > The ***mean developer*** is a theoretical developer `(h, E)` whose set of experiences `E` is calculated by taking the average of the experiences of the elements of `D`.